smallp13/playergrab/README.md

 # Grab Player Script

-FiveM script to grab nearest player
+FiveM script to grab nearest player.
 Use /gp or /grab to grab ahold of the nearest player.